calimarkus/JDStatusBarNotification/README.md

 ### Style Editor

-Checkout the example project, which contains a full style editor.
-You can tweak all customization options within the app, see the changes live and even export the configuration code.
+Or checkout the example project, which contains a full style editor.
+You can tweak all customization options within the app, see the changes live and even export the configuration code for the newly created style to easily use it in your app.

 ![style-editor](https://user-images.githubusercontent.com/807039/174438815-4e3de17f-eb15-4281-b786-c1bfce7415da.jpg)